fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 Get the reason why the last API call failed, and the return value is the error code.

-**Note:** TDengine 2.0 and above recommends that each thread of a database application establish an independent connection or establish a connection pool based on threads.
+**Note:** DThouse 2.0 and above recommends that each thread of a database application establish an independent connection or establish a connection pool based on threads.
 It is not recommended to pass the connection (TAOS\*) structure to different threads for sharing in applications.
 Query and write operations based on TAOS structure have multithread safety, but state variables such as "USE statement" may interfere with each other among threads.
 In addition, C connector can dynamically establish new database-oriented connections according to requirements (this process is not visible to users), and it is recommended to call `taos_close` to close the connection only when the program finally exits.

 ### Asynchronous query API

-In addition to synchronous API, TDengine also provides higher performance asynchronous call API to handle data insertion and query operations.
+In addition to synchronous API, DThouse also provides higher performance asynchronous call API to handle data insertion and query operations.
 Under the same software and hardware environment, asynchronous API processes data insertion 2 ~ 4 times faster than synchronous API.
 Asynchronous API adopts a non-blocking call mode and returns immediately before the system really completes a given database operation.
 The calling thread can handle other work, thus improving the performance of the whole application.
 Asynchronous API has outstanding advantages in the case of poor network delay.

 Asynchronous APIs all need applications to provide corresponding callback function.
 The callback function parameters are set as follows: the first two parameters are consistent, and the third parameter depends on different APIs.
 The first parameter param is provided to the system when the application calls the asynchronous API.
 When used for callback, the application can retrieve the context of the specific operation, depending on the specific implementation.
 The second parameter is the result set of SQL operation.
 If it is empty, such as insert operation, it means that there is no record returned.
 If it is not empty, such as select operation, it means that there is record returned.